How to Get Better at Trading Penny Stocks

 Short term goals might be as simple as studying an extra 30 minute more than the day before, or not making the same mistake that you made yesterday or last week.
 It might be to refine how you scan for stocks.
 Your short term goals can be an opportunity to fine tune your trading.
 Over time, you will get better at trading penny stocks as these little things add up.

 6. Make smart decisions about what to trade.
 Choosing penny stocks is a mixture of art and science.
 Yes, you want to choose stocks that are moving, but which ones?
 Do you go for the big ones that everyone else is probably chasing, or do you look for something flying under the radar?
-Watch this entire free guide to help narrow down your search
+Watch this entire guide to help narrow down your search

 Additionally, you need to take your trades seriously.
 Simply looking for movement isn’t enough.
 You need to see what’s really going on with the stock, including researching the company, looking at potential catalysts, and considering what may have happened in the past that could inform the future.
 To a certain degree, time will be your teacher, but if you get into the habit of doing good research now, it will make you a stronger trader over time.